CobbledSteel/riskybird/README.md

 * Gradient-Descent Algorithms
 * Deep Neural Networks (DNN)

 The material has been made open source FOR NON-COMMERCIAL USE only.
-Please contact the author for any questions regarding commercial licensing: <allen@intelligentracing.com>
+Please contact the author for any questions: <krisdong@berkeley.edu> <vnikiforov@berkeley.edu>

 ## Basic Installation